micbelgique/Be-Road/README.md

 # Getting Started
 ## Summary
 1. Clone the code
+2. Blockchain implementation
-2. Packages included
+3. Packages included
-3. Latest releases
+4. Latest releases

 ### Clone the code
 To get the websites and the central part on your machine, you just have to clone the project in your git.